-President — Hillary Clinton decisively beat Bernie Sanders in Orange County with about 55 percent of the vote in early returns, and she led Vermont Senator statewide by 16 points.
-Clinton has already been declared the presumptive Democratic nominee, but Sanders in Santa Monica promised to fight on for at least another week.
-Donald Trump, the preumptive GOP nominee, led in Orange County and statewide with over 76 percent of the vote.
+President — Hillary Clinton decisively beat Bernie Sanders with 61 percent of the vote in Los Angeles County, and led the Vermont Senator statewide by 16 points.
+Clinton has already been declared the presumptive Democratic nominee, but Sanders insisted he’ll fight on for at least a week until the final Washington D.C. vote.
+Donald Trump, with no active opposition, led in Los Angeles County and statewide with more than 76 percent of the vote.

 Senate — Attorney General Kamala Harris and Rep. Loretta Sanchez, D-Garden Grove, will square off in November for the right to succeed the retiring Barbara Boxer in the U.S. Senate.

 Congress — Voters will narrow down the pool of candidates for the fall election.
 In November, California will elect 53 candidates to serve in the House, one from each of the state’s 53 congressional districts.
 In the 27th District, Democrat Judy Chu received 67 percent of the vote.
 In the 28th District, Democrat Adam B. Schiff received 72 percent of the vote.

 State Senate — A pool of 34 candidates will vie for two spots on the Nov.
 8 ballot.
 In the 33rd District, Democrat Richard Lara ran unopposed and received 100 percent of the vote.
 In the 23rd District, Democrat Ronald J. O’Donnell received 67 percent of the vote.